pepperpots/Afterompt/README.md

 ```

 In the given example the tool is dynamically attached to the runtime by using
-the `LD_PRELOAD` variable. `LD_LIBRARY_PATH` is not required, however it helps
+the `LD_PRELOAD` variable. `LD_LIBRARY_PATH` is not required, however it allows
-to ensure the correct version of the runtime is used.
+the application to use the correct runtime, if multiple are available in the system,
+or the search path has not been set when the runtime was installed.

 ## Available environmental variables

+The following environmental variables can be exported to change specific
+parameters of the library:

 `AFTERMATH_TRACE_BUFFER_SIZE` (optional, default: 2^20) - Size of the trace wide
 buffer in bytes.